djinna/docpad.gwenbell.com/src/documents/pages/digitalwarriorship.html.md

 This is a guide to some ways you might approach your digital life as a warrior.
 It's the guide I live by, and I hope it'll help you as it helps me.
 As with everything I've written, I hope you'll take what works for you and discard the rest.

 I'm publishing Digital Warriorship here as I write it, starting 27 January 2013.
-The manuscript will change.
+Most recent update: 29 January 2013.

 Guiding Principles/Faeries
 ---

 From 2011 to 2013 I've learned about technologies that have changed my worldview.
-Pioneers in the field of information technology - notably [Richard Stallman](http://www.stallman.org/) (be sure to view source) and [Linus Torvalds](https://en.wikiquote.org/wiki/Linus_Torvalds) and this [talk on git](https://www.youtube.com/watch?v=4XpnKHJAok8) which took me from coaxing a mild interest into a full on fever.
+Pioneers in the field of information technology - notably [Richard Stallman](http://www.stallman.org/) (be sure to view source) and [Linus Torvalds](https://en.wikiquote.org/wiki/Linus_Torvalds) and this [talk on git](https://www.youtube.com/watch?v=4XpnKHJAok8).
 These two have served as sort of guiding faeries (dude, programmery faeries that is).

 As you read about those two you'll see the driving force is open source and free, as in freedom, software, hardware and community.
 Stallman goes to great lengths to distinguish between the two.
-Each is passionate about a web that is open.
+Each is passionate about a more open web.
 Their digital values align with mine, though they've been at it longer and taken different paths.

 Out of open/free comes a tool I've already mentioned, git.
 And from git, [GitHub](http://github.com/) emerged.